nathanwbrei/surrogate_toolkit/containers/libtorch_cuda/README.md

-# Using self-built singularity containers on the farm
+# Using self-built singularity containers on `ifarm`

 By default, the singularity cache is at `${HOME}/.singularity/cache`.
 This must be reset on ifarm due to limited `${HOME}` space.
 Update your `SINGULARITY_CACHEDIR`